A couple may become a ‘new’ mixed age couple where:

 Sumitra (age 62) and Rani (age 67) have decided to move in together.

-Yvonne (age 62) and Angus (age 66) live together.
-Last week Angus turned pension credit age.
+Yvonne (age 62) and Angus (age 65) live together.
+Next week Angus will turn 66 i.e. State Pension age.

-Generally when a working age couple become a pension credit age couple because the older member has turned pension age then they will need to claim UC as their current benefit claims will end.
+Generally when a working age couple become a mixed age couple because the older member has turned State Pension age then they will need to claim UC as their current benefit claims will end.

-NOTE: HB ends where one member turns pension age - because the Regulations state that working age HB cannot convert to pension age HB - so the only option is usually for it to end.
+NOTE: HB generally ends where one member of a couple turns State Pension age - because the Regulations state that working age HB cannot convert to State Pension age HB.

 - The working age member is getting Income-Related ESA, Income Support or Income-Based JSA and, if they need help with their rent, HB for the property they are/will be living in, or